opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

 **_Judicial power and jurisdiction_**

 32     To grant declaratory relief, the courts have insisted that the declaration sought must be in relation to a vested right.
-Judith Prakash J held in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ [2006] 1 SLR(R) 112 at [25]:
+Judith Prakash J held in _Karaha Bodas Co LLC v Pertamina Energy Trading Ltd_ <span class="citation">[2006] 1 SLR(R) 112</span> at [25]:

  ...
 CPR Part 40.20 is the rule reflecting the English court's power to grant declaratory reliefs.
 This is a new rule and it replaced the old rule that was in pari materia with our O 15 r 16 which, as it may be recalled, reads: